 Firstly – and quite simply – you will live longer.
 The higher your body fat percentage, the lower your life expectancy.
 Being overweight or obese significantly increases your chance of dying from heart disease, diabetes or cancer, as well as suffering many other health problems.

-But losing weight doesn’t just help you live longer – it also helps you get more enjoyment out of your longer life.
+But losing weight doesn’t just help you live longer – it also helps you get more enjoyment out of your long life.
 Multiple studies have shown that losing weight increases your mood and positivity, makes food taste better, improves your libido and sex life, helps your brain fire on all cylinders and reduces expenditure on unhealthy habits.

 1. Get enough kip.
 “Seven to eight hours is the target,” says fitness model and PT Alex Crockford.
 “When your body is at rest is when your muscles grow and recover after exercise.”
 If you’re training like a demon but sleeping like a nocturnal ’90s raver you’ll burn out and end up packing on the pounds.

 2. Attack this workout once or twice a week – Crockford’s go-to fat torching drill.
 Set a timer for three minutes.
 Do five pull-ups, 10 box jumps, 15 thrusters, 20 kettlebell swings and then as many reps as possible of good-form burpees until the time is up.
 Rest 60 seconds, then repeat for between two and four total sets.
 “Keep a tally of the total number of reps you accumulate,” says Crockford.
 “This is your score.
 Next time round, beat it.”
+This type of workouts is proven to burn fat quickly and effectively.

 3. Eat more.
 Yes, you read that right.
 The key, though, is what to load up on.
 “Add two fistfuls of green veg to every meal,” says Precision Nutrition’s Brian St-Pierre.
 They’re nutrient-dense but low on calories – so they’ll fill you up without being fattening, and keep you healthy.